amichal2/kot/README.md

 # kot
-Sample project using Kotlin language
+Sample project using Spring Boot with Kotlin and Gradle.